jerseycheese/BootHillGM/Docs/AIGameMasterLogic.md

 ### 7.1 Response Time Optimization
 - Implement caching for frequently used game data
 - Optimize prompt construction to minimize token usage
+- Use React Native's performance optimization techniques (e.g., memoization)

 ### 7.2 Memory Management
 - Implement efficient storage and retrieval of game state
 - Regularly prune non-essential information from the AI context
+- Utilize React Native's memory profiling tools to identify and address memory leaks

+## 8. React Native Specific Considerations

+### 8.1 Asynchronous Operations
+- Use async/await for API calls and other asynchronous operations
+- Implement proper error handling for asynchronous tasks

+### 8.2 State Management
+- Utilize Redux or Context API for managing global game state
+- Ensure efficient updates to minimize unnecessary re-renders

+### 8.3 Platform-Specific Optimizations
+- Implement platform-specific code when necessary for performance or feature parity
+- Use React Native's Platform module to detect and adapt to different operating systems

-## 8. Future Expansions (Post-MVP)
+## 9. Future Expansions (Post-MVP)

-### 8.1 Advanced Narrative Techniques
+### 9.1 Advanced Narrative Techniques
 - Implement branching storylines with long-term consequences
 - Develop dynamic quest generation based on player actions and world state

-### 8.2 Enhanced NPC System
+### 9.2 Enhanced NPC System
 - Create more complex NPC personalities with goals and motivations
 - Implement a reputation system affecting NPC interactions

-### 8.3 Expanded World Simulation
+### 9.3 Expanded World Simulation
 - Manage multiple locations with interconnected events and economies
 - Implement a more sophisticated time progression system

-### 8.4 Player Adaptation
+### 9.4 Player Adaptation
 - Analyze player behavior to tailor game difficulty and story pacing
 - Implement a learning system to improve AI responses over time

-Note: This document serves as a guide for implementing the AI Game Master.
-The actual implementation may evolve based on technical constraints, player feedback, and emerging best practices in AI integration.
+Note: This document serves as a guide for implementing the AI Game Master in a React Native environment.
+The actual implementation may evolve based on technical constraints, player feedback, and emerging best practices in AI integration within React Native applications.